peteroupc/peteroupc.github.io/exporand.md

 - It uses an algorithm for [**sampling unbounded monotone PDFs**](https://peteroupc.github.io/unbounded.html), which in turn is similar to the inversion-rejection algorithm in (Devroye 1986, ch.
 7, sec.
 4.4)<sup>[**(18)**](#Note18)</sup>.
 This is needed because when _px_/_py_ is greater than 1, _U_<sup>_px_/_py_</sup> is distributed as `(py/px) / pow(U, 1-py/px)`, which has an unbounded peak at 0.
 - It uses a number of Bernoulli factory algorithms, including **SampleGeometricBag** and some algorithms described in "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)".

-However, this algorithm supports only base 2.
+However, this algorithm currently only supports generating a PSRN with base-2 (binary) digits in its fractional part.

 The power-of-uniform algorithm is as follows: